Free range eggs

 Best chicken feed

-Commercial producers look to corn for carbohydrate and alfalfa for protein; in principle there's nothing wrong with either, but real best chicken feed should also include varied greens and creepy crawlies.
+Commercial producers look to corn for carbohydrate and alfalfa for protein; in principle there's nothing wrong with either but real best chicken feed should also include a variety of greens and creepy-crawlies.

 Greens like purslane plant are where they get their omega-3 fatty acids; cage free eggs have at least three times more.
 They reduce not only inflammation in our muscles and joints but also tumours.

-Research published in J Nutr Biochem 2010 found that lactating women on food enriched in omega-3 fish oil not only themselves, but also their offspring in later life had less malignant breast tumours.
+Research published in J Nutr Biochem 2010 found that lactating women enjoying food enriched in omega-3 fish oil had less malignant breast tumours; and astonishingly even their offspring in later life had protection.

 And in juxtaposition, on food high in omega-6 fatty acids such as corn and sunflower oil both they and their offspring had a higher incidence of breast tumours.